Teleport Single-Instance Deployment on AWS | Teleport

 - One AWS EC2 instance running the Teleport Auth Service, Proxy Service and SSH Service components

-- AWS DynamoDB tables for storing the Teleport backend database and audit events
+- Amazon DynamoDB tables for storing the Teleport backend database and audit events

 - An AWS S3 bucket for storing Teleport session recordings